What is your name and what city do you rep?

 Who, to you, is the most undervalued music artist?

-What ignites your writing & creative juices?
+What ignites your (song) writing flow?

 What do you do when you don’t do music (creative or otherwise) and that you are passionate about?